html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

-The main things required to unsubscribe a users device is to call the **unsubscribe()** method on the [PushSubscription](http://w3c.github.io/push-api/#idl-def-PushSubscription) object and to remove the PushSubscription date from your servers (just so you aren't sending push messages which you know won't be received).
+The main things required to unsubscribe a users device is to call the **unsubscribe()** method on the [PushSubscription](http://w3c.github.io/push-api/#idl-def-PushSubscription) object and to remove the PushSubscription data from your servers (just so you aren't sending push messages which you know won't be received).

 The code below does exactly this:

 {% highlight javascript %}